mdhasanai/Bangla-Word2Vec/README.md

 ```python
 python eval.py
 ```
 Note: In terminal, Bangla words can't display properly.
-So, It is better to evaluate in the jupyter notebook. if you don't have jupyter, inatall anaconda and than run "jupyter notebook" in the terminal.
+So, It is better to evaluate in the jupyter notebook. if you don't have jupyter, install anaconda python properly and run "jupyter notebook" in the terminal.